Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Four types of second-order topological semimetals and nodal superconductors

 {\it (iv) Flat zero-energy hinge arcs away from $k_z = 0$.---} If $H_{k_z}(k_x,k_y)$ can be in a second-order phase for generic $0 < |k_z| < \pi$, flat zero-energy hinge arcs between projections of bulk nodes on hinge Brillouin zones away from $k_z = 0$ and $k_z = \pi$ are possible irrespective of the topological phase of $H_{k_z}(k_x,k_y)$ at $k_z = 0$.
 Such flat arcs of zero-energy hinge states are the only possible second-order boundary features associated with a bulk gap closing if the topological classification of $H_{k_z}(k_x,k_y)$ at $k_z = 0$ does not allow for topological phases with anomalous boundary features or $H_{k_z}(k_x,k_y)$ immediately becomes trivial upon going from $k_z = 0$ to nonzero $k_z$.

 An example is a spinful odd-rotation-parity time-reversal-symmetric superconductor (class DIII)

 with the representations $U_\mathcal{T} = \tau_0 \sigma_2$, $U_\mathcal{P} = \tau_1 \sigma_0$, and $i U_{\mathcal{R}} = i \tau_0 \sigma_3$.
 The Hamiltonian (\ref{eq:H_DIII_Rz-+}) is topologically trivial at $k_z = 0$, $\pi$ and is in a second-order phase around $|k_z| = \pi/2$.
 It has a total of eight nodal loops.
 Four of these, which appear closest to $k_z = 0$ and $\pi$, are ``fragile'' and can be removed by the addition of trivial bands (see App.\ \ref{app:b}).
 The remaining four, which are closer to $k_z = \pm \pi/2$, are associated with the topological phase transitions between second-order and atomic-limit phases of $H_{k_z}(k_x,k_y)$.
 There is a flat zero-energy hinge arc connecting projections of the nodal loops around $k_z = \pm \pi/2$ onto the edge Brillouin zone.
-Figure \ref{fig:bandstructures}b shows the spectrum for this model for the pillar geometry.
+Figure \ref{fig:bandstructures}(b) shows the spectrum for this model for the pillar geometry.
+For the numerical calculations of Fig.\ \ref{fig:bandstructures}(b) we added the term